 At around 19:45 to 19:50 William arrived at the chess club.
-There is a rule at the club that those who arrive after 19:45 can be penalised, with matches sometimes starting earlier than this time – albeit reports indicate this rule was not strictly adhered to.
+There is a rule at the club that those who arrive after 19:45 can be penalised, with matches sometimes starting earlier than this time.
+It was not stated if this rule also applied to unscheduled matches.

 Wallace’s opponent F. C. Chandler did not show up that night, so James Caird who had seen Wallace arrive offered him a friendly game.
 Wallace refused this match (James Caird was in a higher chess league than Wallace), instead settling into a tournament game against a Mr. McCartney who he had previously missed a match with and needed to play off.
 James Caird then walked over to Mr. Beattie’s table.
 When Beattie noticed Caird he asked him for William’s address, only to be told that Wallace had in fact arrived at the club and was just about to start a match against McCartney.

-Upon hearing this news, Beattie approaches Wallace (who seemed very focused on the game) and relays the strange message to him after rousing his attention.
+Upon hearing this news, Beattie approached Wallace (who seemed very focused on the game) and relayed the strange message to him after rousing his attention.
 Wallace seems puzzled: